 Coco coir is a popular base for growing marijuana in because of its ability to provide aeration and drainage.
 It is lightweight, cheap, and easy to use.
 The percentage that you use of coco coir can also vary, depending on your preference and needs.
 Many growers recommend using between 30 and 50% or more.
 Again, if you’re using a larger concentration of worm castings, you can scale back on the coco coir because of the benefits that the castings provide.

 Cost - Throughout the weed growing community, there are some common misconceptions pertaining to worm castings use.
 One of the most common is that you should sparingly use worm castings because they are expensive.
-In reality, they’re not that expensive compared to a lot of the commercial super soil mixtures and other supplements or chemicals.
+In reality, they’re not that expensive compared to a lot of the commercial super soil mixtures and other supplements or products.

 All Worm Castings Work the Same – One of the biggest misconceptions in the growing community is that all worm castings are the same.
 Nothing could be further from the truth.